hacoo/dougchess-cpp/README.md

 #Playing against the AI
 Clicking on pieces in the browser interface will allow you to move them.
 You may ask the AI to make a move at any time by hitting the chess_moveAlphabeta button.
 This button includes two
-paramters: the maximum search duration and the maximum search depth.
+parameters: the maximum search duration and the maximum search depth.
 Increase the search depth for more challenging play but slower moves.

 #Challenging other AIs
 To initiate a match against another AI, you must use the 'Internet' box at the bottom of the Framework interface.
-See the Framwork readme for more details on using this feature.
+See the Framework readme for more details on using this feature.

 #Playing the AI against itself
-Since you probably won't find many other AIs online, the easiest way to see Dougchess in action is to start two separate instances of the framework, login via two accounts, and initiate a match.
+Since you probably won't find many other AIs online, the easiest way to see Dougchess in action is to start two separate instances of the framework, log in via two accounts, and initiate a match.
 If you have access to two separate machines, this is easy -- just install Dougchess and the framework on both, create two IMCS accounts, and start a match between them.